trickstercache/trickster/docs/caches.md

 # Cache Types

-There are 4 cache types supported by Trickster
+There are several cache types supported by Trickster

 * In-Memory (default)
 * Filesystem